The Goodyear Tire & Rubber Company (GT) is ready for next Episode as it posted an annual sales of 17,478 M - News Daemon

 Sponsored

-A company in the Consumer Cyclical sector has jumped its sales by 2.90% annually for the last half of the decade.
-While this was happening, its average annual earnings per share was recorded 154.00%.
+It was noted that within the last five years, the titan of the Consumer Cyclical sector saw sales topped by 2.90%.
+Meanwhile, its annual earnings per share averaged 154.00%.
 With a float of $281.70 million, this company’s outstanding shares have now reached $284.00 million.

-In an organization with 72000 employees, it is important to assess its efficiency.
+The extent of productivity of a business whose workforce counts for 72000 workers is very important to gauge.
 In terms of profitability, gross margin is +24.11, operating margin of +5.83, and the pretax margin is +2.94.

 The Goodyear Tire & Rubber Company (GT) Insider Updates

-Our next focus will be how large-scale investors are participating in this stock of the Auto Parts Industry.
-The insider ownership of The Goodyear Tire & Rubber Company is 0.41%, while institutional ownership is 82.20%.
+As we move forward, let’s examine how large-scale investors are investing in this stock of the Auto Parts Industry.
+The insider ownership of The Goodyear Tire & Rubber Company is 0.45%, while institutional ownership is 82.20%.

 The Goodyear Tire & Rubber Company (GT) Performance Highlights and Predictions

-In the latest quarterly report, which was put into the public domain on 6/29/2022, the organization reported $0.46 earnings per share (EPS), higher than consensus estimate (set at $0.36) by $0.1.
+In its latest quarterly report, released on 12/30/2022, the company reported earnings of $0.07 per share, which was $0.1 higher than the consensus estimate of $0.26.
+In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
 This company achieved a net margin of +4.37 while generating a return on equity of 18.92.
-Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.52 per share during the current fiscal year.
+Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.42 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 154.00% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will plunge by -2.93% during the next five years compared to -9.40% drop over the previous five years of trading.